tardate/LittleArduinoProjects/Kinetics/BEAM/README.md

 ## Notes

 [BEAM (Biology, Electronics, Aesthetics and Mechanics) Robotics](https://en.wikipedia.org/wiki/BEAM_robotics) primarily use simple analogue circuits in their design.
-The term dates back to the 1990's, and introduced an era of great creativity in adapting simple circuits to similate emergent behaviour.
+The term dates back to the 1990's, and introduced an era of great creativity in adapting simple circuits to simulate emergent behaviour.

 The fad for BEAM had largely come to pass by the time I discovered it in the past few years, overtaken by advances in low-power processing and machine learning that make
 BEAM-style mechanisms a little quaint.
 That's a bit sad, hence my ambition to re-create some BEAM classics here.